TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 Settled on the headwaters of spring-fed Berry Creek, the community was first called Springs and then Gum Springs.
 The first settlers (in the mid 1850s) were from Missouri and Tennessee.
 In the 1870s settlers came from Alabama, Mississippi, the Carolinas, and Kentucky.

-After early settler Stephen Taylor built a gin (and a store) the area that became known as Taylors Gin.
+After early settler Stephen Taylor built a gin (and a store) the area became known as Taylors Gin.
 In 1888 the town was granted a post office under that name.
 The name didn't sit well with one Dr. Hazelwood who petitioned for a name change in honor of his mother-in-law, Mrs. Henry D. Briggs.

 Being the town doctor carries weight and the town was renamed in June of 1898.
 Two years later the town was platted and Briggs had a population of 100.